 6.1 Registrars who are dissatisfied with an RTO's decision following a program of remediation may appeal that decision.

-6.2 The process for appealing a remediation outcome is detailed in the AGPT Appeals Policy 2017 and the RACGP Registrar Clinical Appeals Policy.
+6.2 The process for appealing a remediation outcome is detailed in the Department of Health’s AGPT Program Appeals Policy 2020 and the RACGP AGPT Program Appeals Policy.
 These policies are to be read in conjunction.

 7. Related policies, documents and legislation

 All Department of Health policies relating to the AGPT Program are available here.

 8. Administrative procedures

 This policy will be available via the RACGP website as detailed in clause 8.

 Relevant staff members, including RTO CEOs, directors of training, and remediation officers, will be provided communications explaining the function and role of this policy.